Many people turn away from eating organ meats, but this chopped chicken liver pate may change their minds!

 Organ meats in general are loaded with minerals like phosphorus, iron, copper, magnesium, iodine, calcium, potassium, sodium, selenium, zinc and manganese in forms that are easily absorbed.

 Additionally, kidneys are full of vitamin B12, selenium, iron, copper, phosphorus and zinc.
 Although technically heart is a muscle, it is considered an organ and it is very high in Co-enzyme Q10, a critical molecule for heart health.

-As noted, liver and other organs are loaded with the critically important fat-soluble vitamins A, D, E and K. Organ meats are known to have some of the highest concentrations of naturally occurring vitamin D of any food source.
+As noted, liver and other organs are loaded with the critically important fat-soluble vitamins A, D, E and K2.
+Organ meats are known to have some of the highest concentrations of naturally occurring vitamin D of any food source.

 Surprisingly, organ meats also contain high amounts of essential fatty acids, including arachidonic acid and the omega-3 fats EPA and DHA when it comes from an animal raised on grass.

 These nutrients are all sourced as a whole food, surrounded by all the co-factors necessary for proper digestion and assimilation.